-Healthier Lancashire and South Cumbria are undertaking a programme of work to improve vascular services
+Lancashire and South Cumbria Integrated Care System is undertaking a programme of work as a partnership to improve vascular services

 People tend to use vascular services for help with conditions that affect the blood vessels, for example, carotid artery disease, claudication, peripheral arterial disease, deep vein thrombosis, pulmonary embolism, varicose veins, venous leg ulcers, circulation problems in diabetics and amputations.

 The vision for the Vascular services programme is to ensure that:

 - vascular services can continue to be provided in a safe and sustainable way and are consistent with national guidance and best practice

 - there is less variation in patients’ experiences of accessing the services

 - there is an improvement in patients’ diagnosis and treatment